$L_0$ Isotonic Regression With Secondary Objectives: Isotonic Regression with Hamming Distance Penalty

 \section{$L_p$ Isotonic Regression with Hamming Distance Penalty}

 In some estimation problems the objective is similar to \ellp{p}, namely, given a function $f$ and constant $\alpha > 0$, find an isotonic function $g$ that minimizes $||f\!-\!g||_p + \alpha ||f\!-\!g||_0$, i.e, an $L_p$ isotonic regression with an $L_0$, or Hamming distance, penalty function.
 It is a form of regularized regression.
-We will show
+Note that for $\alpha$ sufficiently large (relative to $f$) this is the same as \ellp{p}.
+For $p \in \{1, 2\}$ algorithms are given for the case where the dag is linear, while for $p = \infty$ an algorithm is given for arbitrary dags.

+Here we use the ideas in Section~\ref{sec:linearellp}, but for each possible regression value we no longer keep track of the number of vertices where the regression had the same value as the original function, but rather just the minimum total cost of reaching that value.